Skip to main content

 The Current Player is a global variable.
 In some trigger actions, Current Player is used as an execution parameter.

-Some trigger conditions and actions support passing a Player parameter, then, you can set the Player parameter to 13 to use the Current Player global variable as its parameter.
+Some trigger conditions and actions accept a Player parameter, in which case you can set it to 13 to use the value of the Current Player global variable.

 The value of the Current Player global variable does not necessarily have to be any player's ID, it can store any integer value.